-At the end of June 2021, approximately 75% of the Generation segment’s estimated Nordic power sales volume was hedged at EUR 33 per MWh for the remainder of 2021 and approximately 60% at EUR 31 per MWh for 2022 (at the end of the first quarter of 2021: 55% at EUR 31 per MWh).
+At the end of the first quarter of 2022, approximately 80% of the Generation segment’s estimated Nordic power sales volume was hedged at EUR 35 per MWh for the remainder of 2022 (at the end of 2021: 75% at EUR 34 per MWh) and approximately 55% at EUR 33 per MWh for 2023 (at the end of 2021: 50% at EUR 31 per MWh).

-At the end of June 2021, approximately 90% of the Uniper segment’s estimated Nordic power sales volume was hedged at EUR 26 per MWh for the remainder of 2021, approximately 85% at EUR 24 per MWh for 2022 (at the end of the first quarter of 2021: 85% at EUR 24 per MWh), and approximately 45% at EUR 22 per MWh for 2023 (at the end of the first quarter of 2021: 35% at EUR 21 per MWh).
+At the end of the first quarter of 2022, approximately 75% of the Uniper segment’s estimated Nordic power sales volume was hedged at EUR 26 per MWh for the remainder of 2022 (at the end of 2021: 80% at EUR 18 per MWh), approximately 50% at EUR 31 per MWh for 2023 (at the end of 2021: 60% at EUR 18 per MWh) and approximately 25 % at EUR 30 per MWh for 2024 (at the end of 2021: 20% at EUR 30 per MWh).

-The reported hedge ratios are based on the hedges and power generation forecasts of the Generation segment and of the Uniper segment’s Nordic generation.
+The reported hedge ratios are based on the hedges and power generation forecasts of the Generation segment and the forecasts of the Uniper segment’s Nordic generation.
 The underlying generation assets and definition of hedges differ to some extent and thus are not fully comparable.

-Fortum estimates its capital expenditure, including maintenance but excluding acquisitions, to be approximately EUR 1,400 million in 2021, of which the share of maintenance capital expenditure is estimated to be approximately EUR 700 million, well below the level of depreciation.
+Fortum estimates its capital expenditure, including maintenance but excluding acquisitions, to be approximately EUR 1,500 million in 2022, of which the share of maintenance capital expenditure is estimated to be approximately EUR 800 million, well below the level of depreciation.

 The Generation segment’s achieved Nordic power price typically depends on factors such as hedge ratios, hedge prices, spot prices, availability and utilisation of Fortum’s flexible generation portfolio, as well as currency fluctuations.
 Excluding the potential effects from changes in the power generation mix (currently approximately 45 TWh), a EUR 1 per MWh change in the Generation segment’s achieved Nordic power price will result in an approximately EUR 45 million change in the segment’s annual comparable operating profit.
 The achieved power price also includes the results of optimisation of Fortum’s hydro and nuclear generation, as well as operations in the physical and financial commodity markets.

-Excluding the potential effects from changes in the power generation mix, a EUR 1 per MWh change in the Uniper segment’s power sales price for the outright generation (hydro and nuclear, currently approximately 25 TWh) will result in an approximately EUR 25 million change in the segment’s annual comparable operating profit.
+Excluding the potential effects from changes in the power generation mix, a EUR 1 per MWh change in the Uniper segment’s power sales price for outright generation (hydro and nuclear, currently approximately 25 TWh) will result in an approximately EUR 25 million change in the segment’s annual comparable operating profit.
 Uniper also has generation other than hydro and nuclear power, and the sensitivity for that generation is different and is not included in the previously mentioned sensitivity.

-On 27 April 2021, Fortum’s subsidiary Uniper published a stock exchange release (‘ad-hoc’) with a positive update of its result guidance for 2021.
 With regard to Uniper, reference is made to the guidance that the company publishes quarterly.